numbleroot/molly/Installation.md

 4. Run make in the highest level directory of the cloned repository

-5.  c4 nd z3 libraries now build
+5.  c4 and z3 libraries now build

 6. Since environment variables are disabled for system security reasons, create symlinks in the working directory, like so: